AckerlyXu/heima/articles/vs-azure-tools-configuring-an-azure-project.md

 ## To configure an Azure cloud service project
 1. To configure a cloud service project from **Solution Explorer**, open the shortcut menu for the cloud service project and then choose **Properties**.

    A page with the name of the cloud service project appears in the Visual Studio editor.
 2. Choose the **Development** tab.
 3. To make sure that you don't accidentally delete an existing deployment in Azure, in the prompt before deleting an existing deployment list, choose **True**.
 4. To select the service configuration that you want to use when you run or debug your cloud service locally, in the **Service configuration** list choose the service configuration.

-   > [AZURE.NOTE]
+   > [!NOTE]
    > If you want to create a service configuration to use, see How to: Manage Service Configurations and Profiles.
-If you want to modify a service configuration for a role, see [How to configure the roles for an Azure cloud service with Visual Studio](/documentation/articles/vs-azure-tools-configure-roles-for-cloud-service/).
+If you want to modify a service configuration for a role, see [How to configure the roles for an Azure cloud service with Visual Studio](./vs-azure-tools-configure-roles-for-cloud-service.md).
    >
    >
 5. To start the Azure storage emulator when you run or debug your cloud service locally, in the **Start Azure storage emulator**, choose **True**.